cancergenetics/GRN_activity_corr_essentiality/README.md

 *
 *
 *

 Scripts which need data on all regulons in order to be able to run:
 *
 *
 *

 ## For reproducibility
-Step 1: Create a new Rproject in directory where all the scripts are saved in R version 4.1.0, Rstudio version 1.4.1712 Step 2: Run script 0_1_create_packrat_session.R to install all packages
+Step 1: Create a new Rproject in the directory where all the scripts are saved (R version 4.1.0, Rstudio version 1.4.1712)

+Step 2: Run  0_1_create_packrat_session.R to install all packages

 For more information on packarat visit: https://github.com/rstudio/packrat/